 But how do feral cats survive when they don’t have a regular source of food?
 What do they eat and drink on a regular basis?
 What are their hunting habits, and how much food might they get in a day?
 We explore these questions and more.

 While feral cats don’t interact with humans, they are still living creatures that deserve the opportunity to live their lives for as long as possible.
+Their diet consists of whatever edible they find, but preferably, they eat small rodents like mice and rats.

-A Quick Word on Feral vs. Stray Cats
+A Quick Word on Feral vs Stray Cats

 There is a world of difference between stray and feral cats.
 Feral cats have usually had very little or no human contact.
 They typically have never been a pet or lived in a home, so they tend to fear people.